 Road trips can often take you in odd directions and off the beaten path.
 And those are fun.
-But Highway 36 offers you a straight shot across the Show-Me State (more or less) with interesting and fun stops all along the way.
+But Highway 36 offers you a straight shot across the Show-Me State (more or less) with interesting stops all along the way.
 Here's just a sampling:

-Patee House Museum - Kids will be wowed by the full-size train found inside this museum, which also boasts hundreds of exhibits and a whimsical carousel.
+Patee House Museum - Kids will be wowed by the full-size train found inside this St. Joseph museum, which also boasts hundreds of exhibits and a whimsical carousel.
 Who wouldn't want to ride an eagle or hummingbird?

 Jamesport - The largest Old Order Amish settlement west of the Mississippi River is home to incredible craftsmen and bakers and their shops.

 Grand River Historical Society Museum - See the Rohwedder bread slicer that helps the city of Chillicothe claim its status as "the home of sliced bread."
 While you're in town, be sure to stop by the Home of Sliced Bread Innovation Center and check out their escape rooms.
 One has a Highway 36 theme.